harmonyhub22/hhub-backend/README.md

 3. Get the Environment Variables file <code>.env</code> from a team member.

-4. Enter the virtual environment
+4. Create a virtual environment if you have not already

     ```
     python3 -m venv venv
     ```

+5. Activate (enter) the virtual environment

     Windows
     ```